Completing our native AR workflow with the ability to export your work to a wide variety of deployment targets.

 Contact us to start publishing

 SceneKit (iOS) target are available today.
 Spark AR (Facebook/Instagram) is available upon request.
-WebAR, powered by our friends at 8thWall, will be available very soon, and a Unity integration is coming in the near future.
+WebAR, powered by our friends at 8thWall, is now available, and a Unity integration is coming in the near future.

 To start, all Torch Publish plans are custom solutions that fit your AR integration needs now and easily grow with your spatial design practice.
 Ready to get started with Torch Publish?
 Fill out the form below for a consultation to discuss your specific needs, use cases and plan details.